jamesshore/quixote/README.md

 This repository will contain the code for Quixote, a library for unit testing CSS.

-## Usage and API
+## Usage

 The code is in `dist/quixote.js`.
-It's a UMD module, so it will work with CommonJS module loaders like Browserify and AMD loaders like Require.js.
+It's a UMD module, so it will work with module loaders like Browserify and Require.js.
 If you're not using a module loader, it will create a global variable named `quixote`.

+See below for an example and API documentation.

-### Example of Use
+## Example

 Quixote is intended to be used inside of a test framework such as [Mocha](http://visionmedia.github.io/mocha/) or [Jasmine](http://jasmine.github.io/).
 It works particularly well when combined with a cross-browser test runner such as [Karma](http://karma-runner.github.io/0.12/index.html) or [Test'em](https://github.com/airportyh/testem) Here's an example using Karma, Mocha, Chai, and Browserify: